 This buffet table is a great example of what we call “Fast Furniture.”
 Much like Fast Food and Fast Fashion, Fast Furniture’s single focus on price comes at the expense of quality, health, and the environment.
 But we decided to respond to it by launching the slow furniture movement.
 If you want to see more, watch our slow furniture movement videos for other examples of fast furniture and what we do with fast furniture (with a chainsaw).

 Our particle board furniture story

 How do you repair particle board furniture?
-(We’re asking for a friend.)
 When the veneer scratches, swells with moisture, and starts to disintegrate, we have to ask—seriously—how do you repair THAT?
 We give up.
 The mistake has been made.
 At this point, it goes in the trash.
-Or, maybe we throw it off the balcony instead.
-Get it right the first time.
-Have your furniture built to last.
-Buy solid wood furniture from DutchCrafters.
+Or, maybe we’ll throw it off the balcony instead.

 Manufactured wood furniture

 Manufactured wood furniture is a booming business.
 But is it worth it?
 Is it worth the cost to the environment, our wallets, and our sanity when it goes bad within three years?
 Types of manufactured wood paneling:

 - Pressed wood